kintone-labs/kintone-ui-component/docs/Reference/Table.md

     );
   }
 }
-render(<App />, kintone.app.getHeaderSpaceElement());
+render(<Plugin />, kintone.app.getHeaderSpaceElement());
 ```
 </details>

 ### setValue(value)
-Set value for every row in table.
+Set data for every row in table.
 The number of rows in table's dependent on the length on this parameters.

 **Parameter**